Paulo Orlando: Kansas City Royals

 Orlando was traded to the Royals on August 9, 2008 in exchange for pitcher Horacio Ramírez.
-He led the Carolina League in triples in 2008 while playing for Winston-Salem in the White Sox system and Wilmington in the Royals system.
+He led the Carolina League in triples in 2008 while playing for the Winston-Salem Warthogs in the White Sox system and the Wilmington Blue Rocks in the Royals system.
 In 2010 with the Northwest Arkansas Naturals, he hit .305 with 13 homers, 64 RBI and 25 steals to earn Texas League All-Star honors.
 There was some talk that he would be added to the Royals' 40-man roster after the season, but a poor showing in the Puerto Rican winter league left him off the roster.
 He became the third Brazilian-born player, and first non-pitcher, to make it to Triple-A when he was promoted to the Omaha Storm Chasers to start 2011.
 He returned to the Northwest Arkansas Naturals in mid-2011 through 2012, then played for the Omaha Storm Chasers in 2013 and 2014.
 In 2014, he was named the fastest base runner in the Pacific Coast League.
 In all, he played 1,017 minor league games.

 2015

 After the 2014 season, Orlando was added to the Royals 40-man roster.
 He made the Royals opening day roster in 2015 and made his major league debut on April 9, becoming the third Brazilian-born player in MLB history.
 His first major league hit, a triple off Chicago White Sox pitcher John Danks, was also the first MLB hit for a born-and-raised Brazilian player.
 Three days later, Orlando became the first player in MLB history to record three triples as his first three base hits.
 On April 20, Orlando hit his fifth triple in his first seven games, establishing a new major league record for "the fewest games to hit five triples to open a career".

 On May 26, Orlando hit his first major league home run in a game against the New York Yankees.
 On July 7, Orlando hit a walk-off grand slam against Brad Boxberger of the Tampa Bay Rays in the first game of a double-header; it was his second career home run and first-ever grand slam.
 He was optioned to Omaha Storm Chasers on July 29 to make room for Ben Zobrist.

-He became the first Brazilian-born player to win a World Series on November 1, 2015.
+He became the first Brazilian-born player to win a World Series on November 1, 2015, his 30th birthday.
+Orlando is the most recent MLB player to appear in a World Series-clinching game on their birthday.

 2016

 Prior to the start of the 2016 season, Orlando and Jarrod Dyson were considered most likely to platoon in right field, though the Royals announced plans for an open competition in spring training.
-He ended up playing the majority of the season as the right fielder for the Royals, playing in 105 games and hitting .302 with 5 home runs and 43 RBI's.
+He ended up playing the majority of the season as the right fielder for the Royals, playing in 105 games and hitting .302 with five home runs and 43 RBI.